accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/notes-de-revision.md

 #### Introduction of the principle of non-interference

-A new section ["Non-interference principle"](../obligations.html#non-interference-principle) has been introduced into the "Obligations" page in order to comply fully with standard EN 301 549.
+A new section ["Non-interference principle"](../obligations.html#non-interference-principle) has been introduced into the "Requirements" page in order to comply fully with standard EN 301 549.

 In addition, each criterion included in the principle of non-interference is identified in the technical framework by the words "This criterion is subject to the principle of non-interference".

-#### Modification of the sample description for the audit of a Website
+#### Modification of the sample description for the audit of a website

-The section ["Website audit sample"](../obligations.html#Website-audit-sample) on the "Obligations" page has been modified to take account of changes to the RAWeb criteria, in particular by introducing the obligation to assess the documentation for the Website or the help desk.
+The section ["Website audit sample"](../obligations.html#Website-audit-sample) on the "Requirements" page has been modified to take account of changes to the RAWeb criteria, in particular by introducing the obligation to assess the documentation for the website or the help desk.

 #### Details of the compliance rate and general methodology

-In the section ["Testing pages or screens"](../obligations.html#test-pages-or-screens) of the "Obligations" page, a note has been added on the possible ways of managing content common to several pages in a sample:
+In the section ["Testing pages or screens"](../obligations.html#testing-pages-or-screens) of the "Requirements" page, a note has been added on the possible ways of managing content common to several pages in a sample:

 <blockquote>
-Certain criteria or themes are applicable to the whole site and not to a particular page, so it is not necessary to evaluate them on all the pages in the sample.
+Some criteria or themes are applicable to the whole site and not to a particular page, so it is not necessary to evaluate them on all the pages in the sample.
 In this case, they may, for example, be evaluated on a single page in the sample and considered not applicable to all the other pages.
 This methodology for reporting the results of the evaluation of these criteria is, of course, optional.
 Whatever methodology is chosen, there will be no impact on the site's overall compliance rate.
 This is particularly the case for the following criteria and themes:

-- Criterion 12.3 "Is the "sitemap" page relevant?"
+- Criterion 12.3 Is the "sitemap" page relevant?
 - Theme 14.
-Documentation and accessibility features"
+Documentation and accessibility features
-- The theme "16.
-Help desk services"
+- Theme 16.
+Help desk services
 </blockquote>

-In the section ["Rate of compliance with the standard"](../obligations.html#standard-compliance-rate) on the "Obligations" page, all references to the "average rate" have been removed and only the "overall rate" is referred to as the reference rate, in particular for drawing up the accessibility statement.
+In the section ["Compliance rate with the standard"](../obligations.html#compliante-rate-with-the-standard) on the "Requirements" page, all references to the "average rate" have been removed and only the "overall rate" is referred to as the reference rate, in particular for drawing up the accessibility statement.

-#### Modification of the test environment Computer
+#### Modification of the computer test environment

 The [Computer test environment](environment.html) has been modified to bring it into line with changes in browsers:
 - Internet Explorer has been removed, as Microsoft has no longer provided support for it since 2022.
 - Chrome and Edge have been added.
 Edge now replaces Internet Explorer on Microsoft Windows, and uses the same engine as Chrome.

 These choices are also supported by usage data, in particular
-- the [WebAIM 2023] survey (https://webaim.org/projects/screenreadersurvey9/#browsercombos), which identifies Chrome and Edge as the browsers most used by blind and partially-sighted people;
+- the [WebAIM 2023 survey](https://webaim.org/projects/screenreadersurvey9/#browsercombos), which identifies Chrome and Edge as the browsers most used by blind and partially-sighted people;
 - the 2023 assessment of [browser market share in Luxembourg by Statcounter GlobalStats](https://gs.statcounter.com/browser-market-share/all/luxembourg/2023).

 As a result, there is now just one Computer test environment with 3 combinations.

 #### Removal of WCAG criteria from syntax analysis

-The WCAG working group published an update to <a href="https://www.w3.org/TR/WCAG21/#parsing">WCAG 2.1 on 21 September 2023</a> indicating that <a href="https://www.w3.org/TR/WCAG21/#parsing">success criterion 4.1.1 <em lng="en">Parsing</em></a> should henceforth always be considered compliant.
+The WCAG working group published an update to <a href="https://www.w3.org/TR/WCAG21/#parsing">WCAG 2.1 on 21 September 2023</a> indicating that <a href="https://www.w3.org/TR/WCAG21/#parsing">success criterion 4.1.1 <em>Parsing</em></a> should henceforth always be considered compliant.

 As the RAWeb is a transposition of WCAG 2.1, this choice is applied to the corresponding criteria in the RAWeb.
 Therefore, criteria [8.1](criteres.html#crit-8-1) and [8.2](criteres.html#crit-8-2) of the RAWeb no longer need to be tested and must always be considered compliant.